 You can decide if you want to use a help desk to keep your customer interactions well-organized, use it as a tool for team collaboration, notify customers about downtimes, or all of these.
 Well-defined goals will ensure that team members are on the same page and they have clarity around expectations.

-Your business might be offering support on multiple channels- email, chat, social media, and more.
+Your business might be offering customer service on multiple communication channels – email, chat, social media, and more.
 A help desk can allow you to manage complete customer communications from different channels.
 Therefore, select the channels that you would like to take complete control of using a help desk.
 You might want to offer support to your customers via email, live chat, and also create a self-service knowledge base to reduce support tickets.

-Make sure you understand what you are trying to achieve and know what's important for your customers.
+Make sure you understand what you are trying to achieve and know what’s important for your customers.
 It is also important to remember that KPIs are just indicators.
-Achieving these numbers does not necessarily mean you are doing a good job.
+Achieving these numbers does not necessarily mean customers are happy with the service experience.

-Help desks give you the option to categorize users as agents, admins, managers, etc. This hierarchy ensures that the right roles and permissions can be allocated to different team members.
-Therefore, before you learn how to set up a ticketing system, make sure your team has clarity about the different roles they need to play.
+Help desk systems give you the option to categorize users as Admins, Managers, Staff Members, etc. This hierarchy ensures that the right roles and permissions can be allocated to different team members.
+So, before you learn how to set up a ticketing system, make sure your team has clarity about the different roles they need to play.